hddifent/eden/content/index.md

 ---
 title: Eden
-description: Something are meant to be left undiscovered…
+description: Some things are meant to be left undiscovered…
 ---
-This is a test homepage.
+> Some things are meant to be left undiscovered…

+# Places

+# Beliefs

+# Systems

+# Campaigns

+# Credits and Attributions